s4nt14go/helloSam/README.md

 `aws configure list`
 1. Create a bucket filling with a random suffix (because the name has to be unique), for example if we want to deploy in region us-east-2 Ohio:<br />
 `aws s3 mb s3://lambda-deployment-artifacts-<yourRandomSuffix> --region us-east-2`
+1. We will first build the project locally and then deploy it, so `cd` into the repo.
+As the runtime specified in template.yml is node v12 we have to use the same version locally, so make sure you are using node v12 running `node -v`.
+If you aren't using v12 you can use [nvm](https://github.com/nvm-sh/nvm) to install and set node v12 as the current node version.
 1. Build the project locally<br />
 `sam build`
 1. Check it works locally<br />